Rebolon/Rebolon/README.md

 If you have a project, contact me, i'm sure i may help you.

 Except my work, i'm keen on bicycle (road for speed and mountain bike for nature) and i started small ultra races with the Gravelman Series (350km, ~4000 - 7500D+, in full autonomy).
+In 2024 i also run on La Marmotte, an hard race in the alps with the climbs of Glandon, Telegraphe, Galibier and Alpes d'Huez.
 And finally i really love my family and my 3 beautiful daughters that support me all day long.